Joyce J. Scott: Biography

 Joyce Jane Scott was born in Baltimore in 1948, the daughter of noted quilt maker Elizabeth Talford Scott and Charlie Scott Jr. She has described herself as "a true Baltimore babe and Sandtown girl" and has lived in a row house in the Sandtown neighborhood for more than four decades.
 Her mother encouraged her creativity and Scott began drawing at the Coppin Demonstration School, a public education institution, and later attended Lemmel Middle School and Eastern High School in Baltimore.
 She graduated with Bachelor of Fine Arts from the Maryland Institute College of Art in 1970, and then earned a Masters of Fine Arts from the Instituto Allende in Mexico.
 Later, Scott pursued further education at Rochester Institute of Technology in New York and Haystack Mountain School of Crafts in Maine.

 Scott's own mother was an artist who taught Scott appliqué quilting techniques and encouraged her to pursue her career as an artist.
 One of her earliest artistic endeavors was sewing doll clothes.
 Scott is also influenced by craft traditions in her extended family of "quilters, woodworkers, basketweavers, chair caners, planters and blacksmiths," where people developed skills in more than one craft so that they could survive.
 Her love of music and deep sense of spirituality solidified in her upbringing in the Pentecostal faith with its rich tradition in gospel music.

 Scott's African influences are manifested in her use of intricate and elaborate decoration.
 By using techniques similar to West African Yoruba beadwork crowns and regalia, she reconfigures beads into a sculptural format.
 According to scholar Leslie King-Hammond, African arts and tradition functioned to transform every day objects into beautiful decorations.

 Scott's practice includes performance in addition to sculpture.
 Her unapologetically critical and humorous personality is often employed in her performances to critique issues such as feminism, sexism, and racism.
 Like her jewelry and quilt works, her performance also often addresses storytelling and memory.

-Scott's works are held by the Baltimore Museum of Art, Corning Museum of Glass, Detroit Institute of Arts, Mildred Lane Kemper Art Museum in St. Louis, Missouri, the Mint Museum of Art in Charlotte, North Carolina, the Spencer Museum of Art at the University of Kansas, the Smithsonian American Art Museum, and the Museum of Fine Arts, Houston, Texas.
-Her works, Yellow #4 and Birth of Mammy #4, were acquired by the Smithsonian American Art Museum as part of the Renwick Gallery's 50th Anniversary Campaign.
-Scott's worldwide primary gallery representation is with Goya Contemporary Gallery in Baltimore, MD, and Mobilia Gallery in Boston MA represent's Scott's jewelry practice.
+Her work was included in the 2024 exhibition Making Their Mark: Works from the Shah Garg Collection at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).
+The same year the Baltimore Museum of Art held a retrospective of Scott's work entitled Joyce J. Scott: Walk a Mile in My Dreams.